aehrc/ontoserver-deploy/README.md

 # Example Ontoserver deployment with horizontal scaling

-This project provides an example deployment approach for horizontal scaling of [Ontoserver](https://ontoserver.csiro.au).
+This project provides an example deployment approach for readonly horizontal scaling of [Ontoserver](https://ontoserver.csiro.au).
 It uses an NGINX cache and is based on the default Ontoserver deployment described at https://ontoserver.csiro.au/docs/.

 It uses Docker Swarm as the scaling mechanism.